 Video tutorial on this topic: 4: Introduction to the database

-Database Editor provides you with the tools to view, add, edit and delete materials, products and shelf tools in your database.
+Database Editor provides you with the tools to view, add, edit and delete materials, products and accessories in your database.

 To launch the Database Editor, click on the Database tab.

 Note: If you have read-only access to the database (as a Standard User), the following database commands are hidden: Import, Clear and New Item.
 Also, the item details are read-only.

 Radio buttons let you choose if you want to work on Materials, Products or Accessories:

 Click on the radio button of your choice to select the type of item you want to display.
 For example, when Products is selected, you won’t see Materials or Accessories.
 You can switch from one type to another at any time.

 The left side of the screen shows a list of all your items in a table similar to a spreadsheet.
 Each line contains one item and each column corresponds to the following properties: Reference, Name and classification columns (A:, B: and C:), which are detailed in Database Item Reference.

 This is where you can view and select items in the database.

 To select an item, click on its line in the list.